IronMan1138/palworld-linux-messaging-service/README.md

 # Palworld Automated Messaging Service
 Messaging service for Palworld using ARRCON to send broadcast messages at whatever timeframe from an automated reboot time that you have established in a service file in your /etc/systemd/system/ directory.
 This also assumed default steam Palworld installation.
 If your installation is not the default, please edit the password and rconport variables path in the script.
+Please feel free to change the BroadCast messages to your liking, especially if you want like a 30 minute warning or maybe you only want 10 minutes of alert time.

 ## A1RM4X Palworld Linux Server Setup
 My server was set up following this guide.
 My values are based on their service file for Palworld to run.
 If you're starting from scratch, please see their github: https://github.com/A1RM4X/HowTo-Palworld